8ft0/study-guide/docs/linux/admin/cron.md

     - Ensure the script or command works by running it manually before scheduling.
     - Include `echo` statements or logging within the script to verify execution.

-By using this cheat sheet, new starters can efficiently create, manage, and troubleshoot cron jobs, ensuring tasks are scheduled and executed as needed on a Linux system.
+By using this study sheet, new starters can efficiently create, manage, and troubleshoot cron jobs, ensuring tasks are scheduled and executed as needed on a Linux system.